MHSoquiat/DevOps-Project/app/QUICKSTART.md

 ## Next Steps

 Your task is to:
-1. Set up local Kubernetes
+1. Set up Azure Kubernetes Service Cluster
-2. Create Helm charts
+2. Run Application through Helm
-3. Configure CI/CD pipeline
-4. Implement GitOps with ArgoCD

-Remember:
-- The application code is complete
-- Focus on DevOps implementation
-- Ask questions in lab sessions
-- Keep it simple!
+3. Test the Pipeline by making changes
+4. Monitor Application in Datadog